 Transforming data can help businesses in a variety of ways.
-Here are some of the biggest benefits of data transformation:
+Here are some of the biggest benefits:

-- Improved Data Quality: There are many risks and costs associated with bad data.
-Data transformation can help your organization eliminate quality issues such as missing values and other inconsistencies.
+- Improved Data Quality: Bad data poses a number of risks.
+Data transformation can help your organization eliminate quality issues and reduce the possibility of misinterpretation.

-- More Use Out of Data: While businesses may be collecting data constantly, a lot of that data sits around unanalyzed.
-Transformation makes it easier to get the most out of your data by standardizing it and making it more usable.
+- Broader Use: Transformation makes it easier to get the most out of your data by standardizing and making it more usable.

-While data transformation comes with a lot of benefits, it’s also important to understand that there are a few drawbacks.
-Data transformation can be expensive and resource-intensive.
+While the methods of data transformation come with numerous benefits, it’s important to understand that a few potential drawbacks exist.